-The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is useful in the assessment of the risk connected with infectious conditions.
+The ANC calculator (absolute neutrophil count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is helpful in the assessment of the risk connected with infectious diseases.
 An example of this is sepsis in patients undergoing chemotherapy.
-It allows for quick diagnosis of neutropenia - a condition when the number of neutrophils in blood is substantially lowered.
+It allows for a quick diagnosis of neutropenia – a condition where the number of neutrophils in blood is substantially lowered.